 Research

-I am currently working on a research project entitled "The Democratic Sentiment: Rethinking Politics through the Lens of Affect."
-In my dissertation, (Im)possible Communities: The Cooperative Structure of Moral Thinking, I focused on moral disagreements and the possibility of their resolution under conditions of cultural and value pluralism.
+In my doctoral dissertation, (Im)possible Communities: The Cooperative Structure of Moral Thinking, I focused on moral disagreements, social conflicts, and the possibility of their resolution in conditions of cultural and value pluralism.

-Below are the titles and abstracts of my publications and a list of some of my most recent talks.
+Below are the titles and abstracts of some of my publications and a list of my most recent talks.

-Peer-reviewed Journal Articles
+Peer-reviewed Journal Articles (selection)

 “The (Very Needed) Experimental Turn in Ethics”